I-No: Promotion and reception

 I-No's animations received praise and criticism for their sexually charged nature, particularly her winpose.

 Several figures were released of I-No, including a 1/7th scale figure by Max Factory, and gashapon figures produced by Yujin.
 As part of a collaboration between Team Ninja and Arc System Works, I-No's outfit was one of several released as downloadable content for the character Ayane in the game Dead or Alive 5 Last Round.
-Meanwhile in mobile game Tales of the Rays, I-No's outfit from Strive was added as an option for character Alice to wear.
+In the mobile game Tales of the Rays, I-No's outfit from Strive was added as an option for character Alice to wear.
 While using it, Alice gains the ability to use I-No's "Antidepression Scale" and "Megalomania" attacks.

 Cited as an example of an "unmistakably Japanese" influence in the designs of the Guilty Gear series by GameRevolutions Johnny Liu, I-No has been positively received since her introduction.
-IGN praised her sexual display in X2, and called her their favorite new character design of the title.
+IGN praised her sexual display in X2, and called her their favorite new character design.
 Other outlets offered similar praise, such as GameDaily and Complex, while also acknowledging her high difficulty to fight against as a boss.
 She was also featured in Play magazine's "Girls of Gaming" periodicals, which praised the complexities of her character and the enigma around her, thought stated "does it really matter when she's this...uh...alluring?"

 Chris Moyse of Destructoid stated that I-No was one of the "poster characters" of the Guilty Gear series, stating that her "cool style and super-sexualized nature" had won over fans, and further called her one of the fighting game genre's "most magnetic fighters".
 In an earlier editor piece, the staff praised her as "badass", stating that "Sexy and deadly are always a good combination", and while fighting games had other characters that fit a similar theme they hadn't captured that aspect quite like I-No. While they noted the "evil is sexy" trope was common in gaming, they praised how it was not her sole defining trait, though acknowledged that sex appeal was a significant factor in her character through her voice and portrayal.
 Instead while she worked under the franchise's series villain, she was not portrayed as his puppet but a mastermind in her own right, manipulating other characters to her own ends.
-Additional praise came from how formidable she was to fight against in the games, and her utilization of music in her fighting style.
+Additional praise came from how formidable she was to fight against, and her use of music in her fighting style.